peteroupc/html3dutil/doc/H3DU.Math.md

 <code>true</code> if the sphere
 is partially or totally
 inside the frustum; <code>false</code> otherwise.
 (Type: boolean)

+<a name='H3DU.Math.interpCubicBezier'></a>
+### (static) H3DU.Math.interpCubicBezier(a, b, c, d, t)

+An interpolation timing function based on the path of a cubic B&eacute;zier curve with end points (0, 0) and (1, 1) and with two configurable control points.
+The X coordinates of the curve indicate time, and the Y coordinates of the curve indicate how far the interpolation has reached.

+To use this method, you must include the script "extras/interp.js".
+Example:

+    <script type="text/javascript" src="extras/interp.js"></script>

+#### Parameters

+* `a` (Type: number)<br>X coordinate of the first control point of the curve.
+Should be within the range 0 through 1.
+* `b` (Type: number)<br>Y coordinate of the first control point of the curve.
+Should be within the range 0 through 1, but may exceed this range.
+* `c` (Type: number)<br>X coordinate of the second control point of the curve.
+Should be within the range 0 through 1.
+* `d` (Type: number)<br>Y coordinate of the second control point of the curve.
+Should be within the range 0 through 1, but may exceed this range.
+* `t` (Type: number)<br>Number ranging from 0 through 1 that indicates time.

+#### Return Value

+Number ranging from 0 through 1 that indicates how far the interpolation has reached.
+Returns 0 if <code>t</code>
+is 0 or less, and 1 if <code>t</code> is 1 or greater.
+(Type: number)

 <a name='H3DU.Math.mat3copy'></a>
 ### (static) H3DU.Math.mat3copy(mat)